French frigate Languedoc: Construction and career

 On 27 March 2021, Languedoc conducted underway replenishment to receive fuel from the aircraft carrier in the Mediterranean Sea and in July 2022 she was sailing with the carrier strike group (HSTCSG) in the Mediterranean.

 In mid 2023, the frigate was operating in the Indian Ocean and Persian Gulf, accompanying the nuclear attack submarine for part of that deployment.
 On 26 November 2023, Languedoc completed a transit of the Strait of Hormuz to enter the waters of the Persian Gulf as the Strike Group continues to support USCENTCOM missions.
 On 9 December 2023, Languedoc shot down two unmanned aerial vehicles in the Red Sea 110 km off Al Hudaydah, Yemen.
 The frigate returned to Toulon in March 2024 after seven months on deployment.

+After the Iranian strikes on RAF Akrotiri, France sent Languedoc to help defend the island of Cyprus alongside the Cypriot National Guard and Hellenic Armed Forces.

+During the deployment in Red Sea and Indian Ocean, the ship conducted a port call from 31 August to 4 September 2026 in India's Mormugao Port.